India's new coronavirus cases hit record; Mumbai prepares for lockdown

 After reporting less than 10,000 cases per day earlier this year, India has been the world's worst-hit country since April 2.
 The government blames here a widespread failure to heed curbs on movement and social interaction.

-India’s richest state, Maharashtra, the epicentre of the national second wave, accounting for about a quarter of the country’s cases, is due to enter a full lockdown at midnight local time (1830GMT) until the end of April to try to contain the spread.
+The rise in cases comes as India’s richest state, Maharashtra, the epicentre of the national second wave, is due to enter a full lockdown at midnight local time (1830GMT) until the end of April to contain the spread.
+The state accounts for about a quarter of the country’s total coronavirus cases.

-On Wednesday the state’s commercial centre, Mumbai, was bustling with shoppers, stocking up before the lockdown comes into effect.
+On Wednesday, India’s commercial capital Mumbai was bustling with shoppers, stocking up before the lockdown comes into effect.

 “We don’t know if we will be allowed to set up our stalls from tomorrow, so we’re asking our customers to stock up as much as possible today,” said Susheela, a street vegetable vendor, who goes by only her first name.